soulspace-org/overarch/README.md

 transformed into a graphical representation, e.g. into PlantUML textfiles.

 The model data should be separated from information about these representations.

-They can be composed with these information and with other models.
+Models can be composed with these information and with other models.
 By doing so, the model may also be used in other ways, e.g. the generation of documentation, code or infrastructure.

 Even if the model is specified as data, the format should be a text file (EDN, JSON) to be easily edited with text editors by the whole team and to be